Table of Contents

 In recent decades, a large part of Costa Rica’s economic development strategy has been dedicated to working to develop the country’s high value-added productive sectors with the aim of producing goods and services that revolutionize markets.

 Today there are 72 multinational companies involved in manufacturing in the Life Sciences sector in Costa Rica.
 These companies have generated approximately 22,000 direct jobs and have created an industry value chain that is complex and diverse.
 This manufacturing sector in Costa Rica has experienced its success because of a superior educational system and the high specialization of the country’s workforce, its widening supplier base, and its welcoming foreign direct investment climate.
 As a result of these conditions, Costa Rican medical device and life sciences manufacturers are producing increasingly sophisticated products with increasingly advanced technologies.
 These items are sold in the world’s most stringent and demanding markets that include the United States, Asia, and Europe.

-Products manufactured in the realm of the Life Sciences in Costa Rica have achieved a high level of acceptance across the globe.
+Products manufactured in the realm of Life Sciences in Costa Rica have achieved a high level of acceptance across the globe.
 Two companies in particular with a presence in Costa Rica, Boston Scientific, and Baxter have been recent recipients of one of the manufacturing world’s most coveted prizes, the Shingo.

 Six out of ten of the largest medical device firms in the world have established operations in Costa Rica.
 These companies produce cardiovascular care products.
 In addition to this, the Life Sciences industry in Costa Rica is the source of items such as medical-aesthetics devices, dental products, orthopedic and optical devices, and products used in endoscopy, among others.
-The presence of this wide variety of production is another reason Costa Rica is globally recognized as a top-tier player in the medical device industry.
+The presence of this wide variety of products is another reason Costa Rica is globally recognized as a top-tier player in the medical device industry.